kamondelious/mwreg/README.txt

 frameworks, to make moving to whatever hosting provider and environment simpler.
 The code assumes PHP 5.3 and a MySQL database.
 Configuration lives in config.php
+Also add a dbpassword.php file defining $DBSTRING, $DBUSER and $DBPASSWORD -- this file is in .gitignore and should not be checked in!
+The schema for the database is found in MySQL-schema.sql

 General structure
 =================